TranPhucVinh/C/Introduction/Operator/README.md

 ```
 Then ``(a + b) % m = (a1 + b2)``
 # Unary operators
-Unary operators are the operators that perform operations on a single operand to produce a new value.
+Unary operators are the operators that perform operations on **a single operand** to produce a new value.
 Unary operators include:
 * Minus ``–``: Negates the value of its operand.
 For example, if i is 5, then -i is -5.
 * [Increment ++](Symbol%20operator.md#increment-operator--i-prefix-and-i-postfix): ++i (prefix) and i++ (postfix)
 * Decrement ``--``
-* NOT ``!``
+* [NOT operator !](): Invert the boolean value of its operand.
 * Ampersand operator/address of: ``&``
 * sizeof()